 This week has been proclaimed Severe Weather Awareness Week in Alabama by Alabama Governor Robert Bentley.
 The National Weather Service Offices serving counties in Alabama, Alabama Emergency Management Agency and other supporting organizations ask your help in providing the public with information about severe weather safety.
 Advance planning and increased awareness will help residents of Alabama prepare for these deadly storms.

-The picture above is from Mobile, Alabama.
-This damage occurred from an EF2 tornado on Christmas Day 2012.
+The picture above is from the EF2 tornado on Christmas Day 2012 in Mobile, Alabama.